Storyline 360 Accessibility Conformance Report

 Supports

-Use the built-in glossary feature or create your own custom glossary interaction.
+Authors can define or explain unusual words and phrases using the built-in glossary feature or a custom glossary interaction.

 3.1.4 Abbreviations (Level AAA)